-As the second largest state in the United States, Texas has a multitude of adoption professionals within the state to help you through your adoption process.
+As the second-largest state in the United States, Texas has a multitude of adoption professionals within the state to help you through your adoption process.
 Due to its large size, Texas also has a wealth of children in foster care in need of forever homes.
-It is vital that adoption in Texas be a smooth and informed process.
+Adoption in Texas must be a smooth and informed process.
 In addition to utilizing the many adoption professionals Texas has available, it is vital to understand the types of adoption, the process, birth parent expectations, and all other pertinent information about adoption in Texas.

 Types of Adoption